ryanwprice/ixd-github/readme.md

 ## Adding in GitHub

+_If you didn't already, signup for [GitHub](https://github.com/join) and then apply for a [GitHub Education discount](https://education.github.com/discount_requests/new)_

-- Create a new repo on GH
+1. Create a new repo on GitHub and follow the instructions they give you.
+They should look something like this:

-- Follow the instructions
+    `git init
+    git add README.md
+    git commit -m "first commit"
+    git remote add origin https://github.com/username/repo-name.git
+    git push -u origin master`

+The last step is `git push -u origin master`:
-- `git push -u origin master` (origin is the name of the remote for GH)
+- origin is the name of the "remote" for your repository.
+When you link your repo to GitHub, you have a local copy on your computer, and a remote copy on GitHub.
-- `-u` links the local and remote branches so you don't have to type out the Long form each time
+- `-u` links the local and remote copies so you don't have to type out the long form each time.
+From now on, `git push` is all you need to type to get your last commit copied to GitHub.
-- git push for all other changes

-# Working in groups
+## Working on Group Projects

 - Add collaborators
 - Collabs can push & pull to GH repo